LeweyM/LeweyM.github.io/personal-site/content/series/making regex from scratch in GO/06-Pretty-Vizualizations.md

 The template we're using here in the constant `fsmTemplate` is defined in the following [github link](https://github.com/LeweyM/search/blob/c31ebe6066a6cabd74ef2afadaee20a81a875d2a/src/v5/templates.go#L14-L24).
 This is some dirty and ugly HTML.
 It gets the job done, but it's not something I want to focus on here - if you're following along with this guide, I suggest you copy it directly from github.

 Let's try that again.
-It should now open a browser with a visualization of your compiled FSM!
+It should now open a browser with a visualisation of your compiled FSM!

 ```mermaid
 graph LR